xdustinface/solana_aggregator/README.md

 - The transaction parser only considers standard SOL instruction as transaction.
 It also splits up a transaction into multiple transactions based on the instructions provided in the transaction without having a identifier for the transactions at all so they are just indexed via the block height.
-- The `Account` data processed and stored are completely off since it doesn't consider the initial start when the first transaction gets applied.
-To fix this there would need to be some initialization phase when a new account gets added.
+- The `Account` data processed and stored are completely off since it doesn't consider the initial state when the first transaction gets applied.
+To fix this there would need to be some initialization phase when a new account gets added to fetch the balance at the starting height.
 - The processing of the blocks might still have some edge cases where slots wouldn't contain a block for some reason.
 I found the slots sometimes being skipped (RPC error -32007) or there is no block for a slot (RPC error -32004) and since im not yet familiar with the Solana protocol i can't tell what else might come up here.